Independent candidates in the 1999 Ontario provincial election: Sudbury: Ed Pokonzie

-Ed Pokonzie is a perennial candidate for political office, having campaigned in federal, provincial and municipal elections.
+Ed Pokonzie was a perennial candidate for political office, having campaigned in federal, provincial and municipal elections.
 He first ran for election municipally in 1991.

 Pokonzie was a city employee and labourer in Calgary, Alberta in the early 1980s.
 He was fired in 1981 for failing to pass a "permanency" medical test, and later became involved in a complicated legal challenge regarding his dismissal.
 He then moved to Ontario, and settled in the city of Sudbury.
 He launched a $5 million lawsuit against the Government of Ontario in 1999, citing wrongful treatment over his failure to obtain compensation for workplace injuries.
 The suit was dismissed in 2004.
 In 2000, Pokonzie identified himself as a former truck driver on a disability pension.

 Pokonzie is often described as a social activist, and has called for a grassroots approach to city politics.
 He was an early supporter of amalgamation, though he also called for smaller centres to retain their local identity in the new city of Greater Sudbury.
 He also supported a light transit system, and pay-for-service assessment.
 Pokonzie called for the municipal administration to be restructured in 2003, arguing that there were six different agencies overseeing water quality without anyone having effective management authority.

 Pokonzie is known for wearing a beret bedecked with medals while campaigning.